Curriculum Detail

 • AP Statistics

 Statistics is a course that teaches the concepts and tools for collecting, analyzing, and drawing conclusions from data.
 College majors such as business, engineering, health sciences, mathematics, psychology, sociology, and science typically require some study in statistics.
-AP Statistics offers students the opportunity for a (non-calculus based) college-level course.
+AP Statistics offers students the opportunity for a non-calculus based college-level course.
 This vigorous and engaging class asks students to explore data by observing patterns and deviations from patterns; design a study, including decisions about what and how to measure; create models using probability; and use simulations and statistical inferences to confirm models.
-Text: The Practice of Statistics for AP (W.H.
-Freeman and Company, 4th edition, 2012).
 Students successfully completing this course may advance to Honors Calculus or AP Calculus.
-Students opting to take the AP exam are responsible for the exam fee of approximately $100.
+Students opting to take the AP exam are responsible for the exam fee of approximately $110.
 (Fee reduction applications are available in the school counseling office.)
 PREREQUISITE: Successful completion of CP Algebra 2 (with a recommended B or higher and permission of the teacher), or students in the Honors/AP track.

 • AP Statistics, Part 2